|Shān dōng 山东 'mountain east'

 Taishan reaches an impressive 5,029 feet [1,533 meters] and the route to the top has many sculptures, inscriptions, temples and waterfalls.
 The summit is called Jade Emperor Peak.
 The Taishan Temple ➚ at the base of the mountain dates back to Han dynasty times and greatly expanded in the Tang and Song dynasties when many splendid halls were built.
 Well trodden routes lead to interesting temples near the summit.
 An arduous 1,200 steps lead to Nantian Gate ‘south gate to heaven’ and then the 碧霞祠 Bì xiá cí ‘Azure Cloud Temple’ dating back to the Song dynasty.
 The town of Tai’an lies at its foot and the Lingyan si ‘Monastery of the Magic Cliff’ is nearby.

 Qufu has a set of temples to mark the birthplace of Confucius.
 These are large and lavish, indeed comparable to the Forbidden City in Beijing, underlining how important Confucianism has been throughout China's long history.
 The temple at Qufu has 53 ornamental gateways and many halls.
+It was visited by hundreds of Emperors from the Han dynasty down to the last Qing dynasty.
 There are many fine courtyard buildings within the temple complex, where wealthy landowners have bequeathed land in Confucius' memory.
 The Confucian Woods holds monuments to members of the Kong family down the centuries.
 Inscribed stone slabs (steles) are there in their thousands documenting ancient life in China.
 The Kong family who are direct descendents of the sage, now in their 83rd generation, claim the longest family tree in the world.
-Confucius' great hero the Duke of Zhou ➚ has a temple close by.
+Confucius' great hero the Duke of Zhou has a temple close by.
 Nearby is the only pyramidal tomb in China - to the legendary emperor Shao Hao ➚.
 Mencius who was Confucius' great supporter and regarded as China's second sage (rather like Plato to Socrates) was born at Zoucheng and there are more modest memorials to him there.

 Qingdao retains some of its German heritage, the world famous Qingdao (Tsingtao WG) beer brewed here used German know-how.
 As well as German style beer you can eat German pastries and breads.
 Qingdao means blue-green island and it remained a small fishing village for many centuries.
 Cool ocean currents keep the climate cool and it attracts tourists who wish to escape the inland summer heat.
 There is a park here commemorating the revolutionary writer Lu Xun.